opf/openproject/docs/release-notes/12-2-4/README.md

 We released [OpenProject 12.2.4](https://community.openproject.com/versions/1599).
 The release contains several bug fixes and we recommend updating to the newest version.

+### Pending journal cleanup database migration

+With OpenProject 12.2.2, a journal cleanup migration was introduced to fix a data corruption bug in the 12.2.0 release.

+That migration would fail for some customers that have some invalid journal references in their datasets.
+The ones we found and confirmed were due to historical data being invalid, so these journals can be safely destroyed.

+A migration was added to this release to do just that, and ensure that the 12.2.2 migration can successfully be ran.

+For more information on that change, please see the discussion in [Bug #44132](https://community.openproject.com/wp/44132)

 <!--more-->
 #### Bug fixes and changes